 Evaluating your software options

-Once requirements are fleshed out and a group of myob accounting software options has been identified you can begin your in-depth reviews.
+Once requirements are fleshed out and a group of MYOB accounting software options has been identified you can begin your in-depth reviews.
 The first step to any software review is gathering product literature.
-Since so many products are modular based, allowing you to purchase only the modules you need, you may want to engage with software providers to ensure that you are reviewing relevant product literature.
+Since so many products are modular-based, allowing you to purchase only the modules you need, you may want to engage with software providers to ensure that you are reviewing relevant product literature.
 During this initial engagement you can also give the software provider the project scope documentation.
 A smart move would be to ask the providers to show you how their software will meet each of the key problems that need to be addressed.

-At this point you should be able to make a determination of which providers have the strongest grasp of your challenges.
+At this point, you should be able to make a determination of which providers have the strongest grasp of your challenges.
 Those providers should then have the best ability to provide solutions to the challenges.
-This will then give you a short list of options to really review in-depth allowing you to arrange demonstrations and request proposals from the providers.
+This will then give you a shortlist of options to really review in-depth allowing you to arrange demonstrations and request proposals from the providers.

 Determining when to bring the client into the review

-After your review of the accounting software packages the question of when to bring your client into the review presents itself.
+After your review of the accounting software packages, the question of when to bring your client into the review presents itself.
 To provide a quality deliverable you will likely want to handle an initial review or screening of the software packages.
 Depending upon your role in the process you may even want to view demos yourself before bringing your client in for reviews.
-If your client has given you the okay to make a final selection there is obviously no need to include them review.
+If your client has given you the okay to make a final selection there is obviously no need to include the review.
 Chances are though your client will want to see the software before a selection is made.

-In order to maintain your role in the project it may be best to look at several options and pick two or three for your client to review in-depth with you.
+In order to maintain your role in the project, it may be best to look at several options and pick two or three for your client to review in-depth with you.
 This way you can explain to your client which packages were excluded and why.
 You can also show them why the top few have been selected and what benefits they provided over those that were excluded.